 There are typically two types of heating systems to choose from: furnaces or heat pumps.
 Whether you live in Santa Clarita, California or the colder climates of Montana, figuring out what type of heating system to use in your house can be a difficult decision, and we are often asked the pros and cons of these two systems.
-So which should you choose, heat pump or furnace?
+So which should you choose, a heat pump or furnace?
 The biggest factor in answering the heat pump vs furnace question is to first ask yourself what part of the country you live in.
-Heat pumps, for instance, will only work in places with mild winters, whereas furnaces can brave the harshest winter climates.
-But before we discuss a heat pump vs furnace debate in more detail, we first need to take a more in-depth look at each of these systems, and what they are designed for.
+Heat pumps, for instance, will typically only work in places with mild winters and are designed primarily for coastal regions in the southern states, whereas furnaces can brave even the harshest winter climates.
 Those of you who read our articles regularly, know that we are a small, U.S. Veteran-Owned HVAC company in Southern California, and pride ourselves in giving people honest, straight answers to their questions.
-In this article, we will discuss heat pumps, furnaces, and then show you how to figure out which is best for you and your climate.
+But before we continue the heat pump vs furnace debate in more detail, we first need to take an in-depth look at each of these systems, and what they are designed for.
+In this article, we will discuss heat pumps, then furnaces, and then show you how to figure out which is best for you and your climate.

 First, How are Heat Pumps and Furnaces Measured?